SMU-Quantum/sg-jp-workshop/annealing/README.md

 The notebook downloads historical market data with `yfinance` and stores CSV files in a local `cache/` directory.
 The first run for a date range requires internet access; subsequent runs can reuse the cached data.

 The main simulated-annealing workflow is local.
-The section titled “Solving it on a real quantum annealer (QPU)” is optional and requires a D-Wave Leap API token.
+Workshop participants will not run the problem on a real quantum annealer during the workshop.
+The section titled “Solving it on a real quantum annealer (QPU)” is provided for reference and optional use outside the workshop; it requires a D-Wave Leap API token.
 Supply the token through the `DWAVE_API_TOKEN` environment variable or Google Colab user data when possible.
 If neither is present, the notebook prompts for it without echoing the value.

 macOS/Linux: